montoyamoraga/intro-to-computer-networks-for-artists/README.md

 * All the software we are using are free and open source
 * All the code is free and open source
 * Runs on desktop computers with Linux /  Mac / Windows operating systems

-## Assumptions

-* You have a computer
-* You have an internet connection

-* Home use
-* Anyone can contribute more examples
+* Unidirectional communication, like postcards :)
 * As cheap as possible
 * As easy as possible
-* Unidirectional communication, like postcards :)
 * Not permanent

+## Assumptions

+* You have an internet connection
+* You have a computer
+* You can install software on your computer

+## Contribute

+* Bugs, issues, pull requests
+* More examples, concepts

 ## License